INGUZ Quartet and INGUZ Artists

 “Rhythm and harmony find their way into the inward places of the soul”.- Plato

-INGUZ Quartet is a newly established European string quartet by 4 professional musicians of different nationalities Juliya Belyanevich (Ukraine), Francisca Simonis (Holland), Estela Briceño Mezquita (Spain) and Olsi Dhami (Albania).
-Musicians met each other in the Netherlands and journey has began in mid-2018.
+INGUZ-Quartet debuted in November 2018 in The Haag in the setting of 4 professional musicians of different nationalities Juliya Belyanevich (Ukraine), Francisca Simonis (Holland), Estela Briceño Mezquita (Spain) and Olsi Dhami (Albania).

-INGUZ owes its name to the Norwegian god “ING”, who stands for the continuity, development and growth as the INGUZ artists too, aiming to broader their personal and artistic growth through their collective chamber music vision and to convey their love and passion for music to wide audience.
+Its name INGUZ-Quartet owes to the Norwegian god “ING”, who stands for the continuity, development and growth, so the INGUZ artists aiming to broader their artistic vision in chamber jenre and to convey their love and passion for music to wide audience.

 First performance of INGUZ Quartet